cloudmesh/classes/docs/source/i523/2017/course/physics.rst

 lectures use Python but use of Java is described.

-.. todo:: The slides or videos are going to be updated
+.. todo:: Garace, The slides or videos are going to be updated

           Slides: https://iu.app.box.com/s/6uz4ofnnd9usv75cab71